-If you decide to approach an employee with an offer of EFAP support, remember that it is not just what you say, but how you say it.
+If you decide to approach an employee with an offer of EAP support, remember that it is not just what you say, but how you say it.

 - Try general questions such as, "How are you doing these days?" or "Is everything alright?" to show you care without stepping into personal territory. - Also, use an even, unexaggerated, natural tone of voice that does not demand a mandatory response.
-(This approach gives an employee the opportunity to tell you as much as he or she feels comfortable sharing).
-If the employee identifies a problem, you then have the opportunity to offer EFAP support. - Have EFAP information (a brochure, wallet card or postcard) readily available and stress that the program is confidential.
-This means no one will ever know that the employee accessed the service, or what he or she discussed. - Show the employee how to download the EFAP app, My EAP, on their mobile phone.
-The app is a digital wallet card of the program, providing 24/7 access from anywhere worldwide. - And finally, remember to treat the employee with dignity and respect.
+(This approach gives an employee the opportunity to tell you as much as he or she feels comfortable sharing.)
+If the employee identifies a problem, you then have the opportunity to offer EAP support. - Have EAP information (promotional materials or other information) readily available and stress that the program is confidential.
+This means no one will ever know that the employee accessed the service, or what he or she discussed.
+The only exception to this rule of confidentiality is if the EAP consultant learns that someone is at risk of self-harm or of harming others.
+In this case, the consultant may be required to report the situation to the appropriate authorities. - And finally, remember to treat the employee with dignity and respect.
 Respect is the foundation of all good interactions; with it, even your most challenging conversations will be successful.